-A. The City of Austin adopted a the new Water Wells Ordinance (i.e., Chapter 15-12 of the Austin City Code) to ensure that public and private potable water systems are not interconnected with any public or private potable water system without necessary backflow prevention controls.
+A. The City of Austin adopted the Water Wells Ordinance (Chapter 15-12 of the Austin City Code) to ensure that public and private potable water systems are not interconnected with any public or private potable water system without necessary backflow prevention controls.
 This ordinance is intended to prevent threats to public health and safety by making sure that all trade permits (plumbing and electrical permits) are obtained as required.
-A up-to-date registry of water wells will also enable better tracking of water well locations within the City for potential further study of groundwater use and quality issues within our community.
+An up-to-date registry of water wells also enables better tracking of water well locations within the City for potential further study of groundwater use and quality issues within our community.

 A. Before a new water well is drilled or an existing water well is re-drilled, plugged or capped the property owner shall provide the director advance notice prior to starting the work.
-This Advance Notice of Water Well Activity form shall be completed by the owner and submitted no fewer than 5 business days prior to any work on a water well.
+This Advance Notice of Water Well Activity Form must be completed by the owner and submitted no fewer than five (5) business days prior to any work on a water well.

-A. Copy of the property plat and a schematic drawing of the property showing location; State of Texas Well Report
+A. A copy of the property plat showing location and a State of Texas Well Report

 A. Yes, each water well driller is required to register with the city as a requirement of drilling constructing, repairing, plugging or capping any new or existing water well or installing or repairing any water well pump.
 Please refer to the Water Well Driller and Water Well Pump Installer Registration Form.

 A. Yes, each water well pump installer is required to register with the city as a requirement of installing or repairing any water well pump.
 Please refer to the Water Well Driller and Water Well Pump Installer Registration Form.

 A. Any type of alterations to water well shall be done so in conformance with all relevant city code provisions, including but not limited to: